Our Team

 As a learning and development expert, Alejandra utilizes research-based approaches to develop and provide learning experiences that allow participants to listen and learn from each other, raise awareness, guide change, build capacity and develop intentionality and ownership of the process when working to improve practices and bring change.
 She understands that what’s important is not only the efficient delivery of information, but the analysis of the starting point, the focus on clear goals, and the guiding hand during the process.

 As a diversity and inclusion coach, Alejandra focuses on two groups.
 First, individuals or teams who want to grow in their understanding and practice of Diversity and Inclusion measures can benefit from Alejandra’s coaching skills to create safe spaces for conversation and introspection.
-Through this process, deep-rooted behaviors and perspectives that impede true inclusion can be brought to light and discussed.
+Through this process, deep-rooted behaviors & perspectives that impede true inclusion can be brought to light and discussed.
 In addition, Alejandra guides Latinx young adults, women and working mothers to find their voice and passion, and to use their own resilience and determination to build the confidence they need to successfully navigate the workplace.

 Captain LaPonda J. Fitchpatrick (ret.)